 \subsection{Central limit theory for nonlinear dependence}

 \ignore{ \todo[inline]{Marek: include GARCH these type of significant and prominent nonlinear processes.} \todo[inline]{Sayar: I didnt see GARCH being referred to as a nonlinear processes. if the definition of linear is that $y_t$ has causal representation, i.e. is a linear comb. of past shocks, then even if shocks would be of GARCH type, the process $y_t$ would still be linear.
 Typically, transition autoregression is considered as nonlinear process.
-I found a reference on nonlinear GARCH, but this was simply a GARCH with transition effect in the equation for variance.} } Economic and financial time series are often subject to structural changes and thus the linear models often fails to capture the diverse range of data generating process.
-Comparatively possible non-linear class of time-series models is significantly more rich.
-Useful nonlinear time-series models, among many include the regime-switching autoregressive processes, which assume that the series change their dynamics when passing from one regime to another and neural-network models.
+I found a reference on nonlinear GARCH, but this was simply a GARCH with transition effect in the equation for variance.} }

+Economic and financial time series are often subject to structural changes and thus the linear models often fail to capture the diverse range of data generating process.
+Comparatively possible non-linear class of time-series models is significantly richer in its scope.
+Useful nonlinear time-series models, among many, include the regime-switching autoregressive processes, which assume that the series change their dynamics when passing from one regime to another and neural-network models.
 We provide extension of the asymptotic normality result \eqref{eq:sm|f0} to nonlinear error process.
-We lay down the definition of non-linearity through the following structure: Let $e_i$ is a stationary process that admits the following representation
+We lay down the definition of non-linearity through the following structure: Let $e_i$ be a stationary process that admits the following representation

 where $H$ is such that $e_i$ is a well-defined random variable, $\epsilon_i, \epsilon_{i-1}, \ldots$ are i.i.d. innovations and $\mathcal{F}_i$ denotes the $\sigma$-field generated by $(\epsilon_{i}, \epsilon_{i-1}, \ldots)$.
 One can see that it is a vast generalization from the linear structure in $H$.
 In order to derive a result similar to \eqref{eq:sm|f0} but in the non-linear regime, we define the following functional dependence measure for $e_i$ in \eqref{eq:ei nonlinear}, by which we follow \citet{wu05}'s framework to formulate dependence through coupling: